 The GSISS report also emphasized the proliferation of connected devices and data, with 75% of organizations moving sensitive data to the cloud and increased focus on the Internet of Things (IoT).
 This is bad news for most organizations, many of which are still struggling to better understand those devices currently contained on their physical networks.

 Eight years later and despite numerous standards (e.g. SANS Top 20) strongly advocating for visibility into assets and applications, nothing has changed and organizations continue to struggle with answering the same basic questions.
-The challenge to gain visibly into the current state devices across and enterprise will only worsen with the proliferation of connected devices.
+The challenge to gain visibility into the current state devices across an enterprise will only worsen with the proliferation of connected devices.

 Organizations will need to ensure they have a solution that addresses existing challenges in maintaining 15-second visibility into traditional endpoints and emerging solutions such as cloud, mobility, and IoT.
 This is another area with which we’re working closely with our customers, to ensure that our technology is able to support a growing list of devices and continues to provide visibility into millions of onsite and remote devices, within seconds.
 Many of our customers use this visibility today to maintain an accurate asset and application inventory, monitor device configurations, and perform other tasks crucial to ensuring security hygiene, which has remained elusive for most organizations.